kar-dim/Watermarking-Accelerated/README.md

 2. In the **Solution Configurations** dropdown (top toolbar), select your configuration (e.g. `CUDA_Release`).
 3. Build the solution via **Build > Build Solution**.

 **Note:** Both CUDA and OpenCL backends depend on **ArrayFire**, which in turn requires its own set of runtime dependencies.
 If ArrayFire is properly installed, its `lib` directory (containing all required DLLs) is typically added to the system `PATH`, and everything should work out of the box.
 However, since not all systems have ArrayFire installed, we include the necessary DLLs in the prebuilt binaries.
-These files are copied directly from `$(AF_PATH)/lib` for convenience.
+These files are copied directly from `$(AF_PATH)/lib` for convenience (Post-Build event).
+The same applies for CPU backend, where we copy the relevant libraries required by CImg (LibJPEG, LibPNG, zlib) and clang's OpenMP.
+All backends require ffmpeg which is also copied (most libav* DLLs).

-**CUDA Implementation additional files**:
+**CUDA dependencies**:
 - FreeImage.dll
 - afcuda.dll

-**OpenCL Implementation additional files**:
+**OpenCL dependencies**:
 - FreeImage.dll
 - afopencl.dll
 - forge.dll